CV

 Can I put going to the gym as a hobby on my CV?

 Yes, you can think of a gym as a hobby on a CV.
-We recommend including it only in your CV if you’re passionate and committed.
-Within the job interview, you can elaborate and mention going to the gym five days a week, demonstrating consistency and dedication to your goals.
+We recommend including it only on a CV if you’re passionate and committed.
+During the job interview, you can elaborate and mention going to the gym five days a week, demonstrating consistency and dedication to your goals.
 Instead of saying ‘going to the gym’, highlight specific achievements such as winning a competition or fitness coaching.

 Is travelling a good hobby for my CV?